 For advice on the current iPhone range, read our iPhone buying guide and best cheap iPhone deals UK.
 Or, if you'd like to look even further into the future, read iPhone 9 and beyond: From graphene to motion charging.
-We also look at new iPhone rumours here: iPhone 7s rumours.

 An internal company memo, instructing AppleCare staff when they can and can't take holidays, has been leaked - and gives strong hints about the iPhone 8 launch date, or at least its launch window.